Career Planning vs. Succession Planning: What’s the Difference?

 4. Build Your Credentials and Make a Resume

 You can then build your credentials in the field you want to enter.
 If you don’t have any experience, look for internships or volunteer opportunities.
-Once you have some experience under your belt, start putting together a resume that highlights your skills and accomplishments.
-And for this, you can use an online resume maker
+Once you have some experience under your belt, start putting together a professional online resume that highlights your skills and accomplishments.

+For this, you can use an online resume maker.
 An online resume maker usually has many professional templates available so you don’t have to write anything from scratch.
 It also comes with other handy features for your job application, such as a cover letter maker.

 5. Prepare for the Job Search